xamarin/XamarinComponents/XPlat/Mono.Options/README.md

 var shouldShowHelp = false;
 var names = new List<string> ();
 var repeat = 1;
-// these are the available options, not that they set the variables var options = new OptionSet {
+// these are the available options, note that they set the variables var options = new OptionSet {
     { "n|name=", "the name of someone to greet.", n => names.Add (n) },
     { "r|repeat=", "the number of times to repeat the greeting.", (int r) => repeat = r },